Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst

 7. Verify the port details in the Windows device manager.

    UART-0 terminal corresponds to Com-Port with Interface-0.
 For this example, UART-0 terminal is set by default, so for the Com-Port, select the port with interface-0.
-The following figure shows the standard configuration for the Versal ACAP processing system.
+The following figure shows the standard configuration for the Versal devices processing system.

    .. image:: media/image23.png